atomicturtle/gnome-release-monitor/README.md

 You can manually edit this file if needed, but it's recommended to use the preferences window.

+### Known Limitations

+- **release-monitoring.org "Retrieved on" date**: The "Retrieved on (UTC)" date shown on the release-monitoring.org web interface is not exposed via their API v2.
+The extension uses the project's `updated_on` timestamp (when the project was last checked) as a fallback, which may not match the exact date when a specific version was first detected.

 ## Requirements

 - GNOME Shell 45 or later